cathelijne/mastobot/README.md

 # mastobot
-A tiny bot for my own use, to greet new users on mastodon.nl
+A tiny bot to greet new users on mastodon instances

 You can run bot.py as is, or build the docker container.
 It's been running for a almost a year now, and though the output sometimes seems to crash, the bot keeps sending out the welcome messages.